PedroCristo/portfolio_project_4/README.md

 ### Content

-* All food recipies were taken from [BBC Goodfood](https://www.bbcgoodfood.com/recipes)
+* All food recipes were taken from [BBC Goodfood](https://www.bbcgoodfood.com/recipes)
-* The books info and images were taken from [Eason](https://www.easons.com/)
+* The cookbook’s information and images were sourced from [Eason’s](https://www.easons.com/)
 * The images were taken from [Unsplash](https://unsplash.com/)
-* The Tasty Blog logos and favicon are my own designed and build
+* The Tasty Blog logos and favicon are my own design and build

 ### Information Sources / Resources